The first cases of Severe Fever with Thrombocytopenia Syndrome or SFTS were reported in China in 2009 and since then the numbers have risen quickly.

 If SFTS is only present in Asia you may wonder why we even take the time to share this information.
 History tells us that we never know when these types of illnesses can find their way to our own shores and knowledge is a powerful tool.
 At Mosquito Squad of Franklin & Framingham protection is our major goal and that includes staying ahead of the game.

 While this particular disease has not surfaced here yet, Lyme disease is part of our everyday lives n Massachusetts.
 So while we may not need to fight against SFTS yet, we need to continue our fight against ticks and all the diseases they transmit.
-Our barrier spray and tick tube system serve the best form of professional tick control treatment and we stand by it with our 100% satisfaction guarantee.
+Our barrier treatment and tick tube system serve the best form of professional tick control treatment and we stand by it with our 100% satisfaction guarantee.
 Call us today for more information and let’s create the plan that best serves you.